mikosovsky/podcaster/configs/story_prompt.md

 - Focus on actions, decisions, consequences, and turning points
 - Emotions should be implied through events, not explicitly explained
 - The story should feel like something the listener “shouldn’t be hearing, but is”

-OUTPUT:
-Return only the story text.
-No titles, no section labels, no additional commentary.